sphinx-doc/sphinx/Doc-3k/howto/regex.rst

 Friedl's Mastering Regular Expressions, published by O'Reilly.
 Unfortunately, it exclusively concentrates on Perl and Java's flavours of regular expressions, and doesn't contain any Python material at all, so it won't be useful as a reference for programming in Python.
-(The first edition covered Python's now- removed :mod:`regex` module, which won't help you much.)
+(The first edition covered Python's now-removed :mod:`regex` module, which won't help you much.)
 Consider checking it out from your library.

 .. rubric:: Footnotes